Recipes ยป Instant Pot Corned Beef and Cabbage

 • Prepare the vegetables and cut them into large pieces.

-• When the time on the instant pot is complete, immediately and carefully release the steam.
+• When the time on the instant pot is complete, let the pressure cooker naturally release for 15 minutes and then carefully release any remaining steam.
 Take out the rack with the corned beef and place the beef on a cutting board.
 Let it rest while the vegetables cook.

 • Pour 1 cup of the juices into a glass measuring cup and dispose of the rest.